incrementalelm/semantic-types/slides-new.md

 Manually check wrap early...
 let's make it easier

-# Why is this hard?
+# Rule of thumb

 - Wrap early
 - Unwrap late
-- Hard to enforce when it's a String whether it's wrapped or not
+- But it's a String whether it's wrapped or not

-# Principle
+# Tip

 Use types to represent what the thing is.

+- Semantic types!
 - Cheap to start with
-- Gives you a solid path to evolve and extract to a module
+- Good stepping stone

 # Can't we just fix it?